 - it’s not that big inside as one might imagine…

 This year my friends and I stared a local FPV drone racing series.
 Nothing serious, just a couple of guys meeting once in a while and measuring times over the track.
 100% amateur thing.
 After the second race, I’ve realized that I do not have a drone designed for racing: more than 400g without a battery!
-That is just too heavy for any kind of competitive racing.
+That is just too heavy for any competitive racing.
 The solution was simple: I need a good racing machine.
-Much, much lighter than the current one.
+Frame designed with racing in mind.
+Much lighter, simpler, and more agile than the current one.
+Preferably Stretch X design.

 I have a theory that 7-inch FPV quadcopters fly “below expectations” due to frame resonance, I did not expect, so many pilots agree with it.
 We had nice talks in comments, I’ve learned a lot about stiffness and moment of inertia (that you Pierre-Louis).
 Many of you shared some of their tricks and ideas on how to solve that.
 Let’s start testing some ideas how to fix that!